PatatesIDracs/3DGameEngine/README.md

 Open the 3DEngine.exe file inside the data folder.

 ## Usage
-IMPORTANT: "Save scene..." and "Load scene..." buttons **DO NOT** work right now due to changes in the code for the future release

 Use left+alt click to rotate the camera
 Use right click to rotate the camera and activate FPS movement
 Drag and drop files to load them, current file soported: .fbx, .obj, .tga, .png
 Use the mouse wheel to zoom in and out, zoom is restricted so you can't go inside the object.
 If you need a more precise view of some parts we suggest on using the FPS camera
-//[F] key will center the camera in the object
+[F] key will center the camera in the object
-//[C] key will center the camare in the origin
-Click the Play button to turn on and off the game mode (currently there is no display, comming soon)
+Click the Play button to turn on and off the game mode, click again to stop.
+When in play mode the Play button will turn green
 Click on a GameObject to select it
 Use the guizmos to modify the selected object transform
 [W] Activate translation guizmo
 [E] Activate rotation guizmo
 [R] Activate scale guizmo
+To save a scene go to File->Save and input the name of the new file, and finally click Save
+To load a scene go to File->Load select a file (the selected file will be displayed below) and click load
+Open the tabs in the properties window to open the gameobject components options

 **FPS movement**
 [W] move forwards